eu-nebulous/sal/README.md

 #####  2.1.
 [Add cloud endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/2-cloud-endpoints.md) - Defining a cloud infrastructure.
 To use this endpoint, you must specify a unique `cloud_name` that has not already been registered.
 Note that after a SAL restart, cloud information is erased from the SAL database, though it remains in the Execution Adapter.
 If you use a `cloud_name` that has already been registered, the infrastructure will not be updated with new information, and resources on the cloud provider may not be properly released.
 The only proper way to remove cloud resources is by using the [Cloud deregistration](https://github.com/eu-nebulous/sal/blob/main/README.md#9-cloud-deregistration)  endpoint.

-For more information on setting up cloud providers for Nebulous, refer to the [Managing Cloud Providers](https://github.com/eu-nebulous/nebulous/wiki/2.1-Managing-cloud-providers) documentation.
+For more information on setting up cloud providers for NebulOuS, refer to the [Managing Cloud Providers](https://github.com/eu-nebulous/nebulous/wiki/2.1-Managing-cloud-providers) documentation.

 Additionally, while the infrastructure may appear registered, this does not guarantee the correctness of the configured cloud infrastructure.
 Once registration is complete, an asynchronous process begins to retrieve images and node candidates, and provided authentication can be validated if it is correctly configured (see how isAnyAsyncNodeCandidatesProcessesInProgress and GetCloudImages endpoints can be used for validation).
 Note that SSH credentials are only utilized during [Cluster Deployment](https://github.com/eu-nebulous/sal/blob/main/README.md#5-cluster-deployment).